OnyxTao/madcolor/readme.md

 `madcolor` can function as a pipe (read from `STDIN`, write to `STDOUT`) with `--pipe`

-Unless `--invent` is specified, the random colors are selected from a preexisting list of HTML colors (presently the web-safe colors &amp; and the PANTONE colors-of-the-year approximations)
+Unless `--invent` is specified, the random colors are selected from a preexisting list of HTML colors drawn from web sources, starting with web-safe and some other colors such as PANTONE color of the year and other sources.

 Create a logfile `madcolor.log` in the working directory; all error and verbose information is written to stderr and the logfile. `--quiet`